the practical kitchen

 a hand using a toothpick to poke 5 holes down the middle of the bread dough.

 Immediately before baking, use a toothpick to poke 5 deep holes down the middle length of the loaf.
-This will allow steam to escape during baking.
+This allows steam to escape during baking.

-Bake the cinnamon swirl bread for 40-45 minutes until golden brown on top.
-You're looking for an internal temperature of 195°-200°F near the top of the loaf.
+Bake the cinnamon swirl bread until golden brown on top.
+You're looking for an internal temperature of 195°-200°F.

 a baked loaf of cinnamon swirl bread in a loaf pan on a cooling rack. the top right side of the loaf has cracked open slightly, showing the cinnamon sugar filling inside.

 Remove the cinnamon swirl bread from the oven and immediately (caution: it's hot!) turn it out of the pan and onto a cooling rack.
-This allows steam to escape so the loaf doesn't get soggy and prevents the cinnamon sugar from hardening in the pan.
+This prevents steam from getting trapped in the pan so the bread doesn't get soggy and prevents the cinnamon sugar from hardening in the pan.

 I know it's tempting to cut a slice of freshly baked cinnamon swirl bread while it's still hot, but resist that urge!
 If you slice the bread before it's cooled and the starches haven't set yet, the steam still inside the bread will turn the starches to mush.
 And the cinnamon sugar mixture will leak out everywhere.
 No one wants leaky, mushy bread!

 This recipe is scaled to bake in a 9x4" small Pullman loaf pan.
-A Pullman pan has straight, vertical sides.
-I find it's the best way to support the spiral shape inside the dough as it rises.
+A Pullman pan has straight, vertical sides that keep the spiral shape supported and prevent it from spreading out as it rises.

 As always, I recommend using a metal pan rather than glass, ceramic, silicone, or stoneware.
 If you're using a glass pan, you may need to adjust the baking time and temperature!